-- Provide development options: SHRM reportsthat 29% of workers will consider quitting if they don’t have chances for growth in their current employment.
-They also note that 49% of employees expect their employers to play an active role in their career development.
+- Provide development options: About 3 out of 10 workers would consider quitting if they don’t have chances for growth in their current employment, SHRM reports.
+They also note that about half of employees expect their employers to play an active role in their career development.
 You put these pieces together, and you get an opportunity!

 Companies that deliver professional development — beyond just what’s needed for an employee’s current position — create an environment of learning and advancement that benefits the business.

 Finally, a crucial component of HR is transparency.
 Top talent isn’t content to operate in the dark — they need to know they can trust their supervisors and their coworkers to be open and honest about relevant issues.
 Effective communication is a major element in transparency, and that makes it central to some of the most effective HR best practices.